-Natural therapy can also be used as a means for the prevention of cystitis, the general idea being that you should maintain a healthy immune system.
-You should therefore consult your GP to discuss the best options and diet for bladder infection (e.g. antimicrobial herbs such as garlic, parsley, goldenseal or bearberry).
+You should keep on drinking lots of fluids for 2-3 days after the symptoms have gone.
+Natural therapy can also be used to prevent cystitis, the general idea being that you should maintain a healthy immune system.
+Your GP can advise you on the best options and diet for preventing bladder infection (e.g. antimicrobial herbs such as garlic and parsley).

 In order to relieve pain from cystitis, you can use a heat pad or a warm bottle on your tummy.
 Alternatively, you can sit in a bath or a shallow bucket filled with warm water to ease the pain.
 Do not add anything else to the bath, unless your doctor suggested it.

-Most antibiotic treatments last only three days for an uncomplicated case of cystitis.
-Make sure you take the antibiotic treatment exactly as prescribed by your doctor – even if the symptoms have disappeared.
+If the pain lasts for more than one or two days, you should see your doctor.
+You can ask for painkillers while you're being treated.
+The standard antibiotic course of MacroBid or Trimethoprim for an uncomplicated case of cystitis lasts for three days.
+Make sure you take the antibiotic exactly as prescribed by your doctor – even once the symptoms have disappeared.

 Our fast, convenient service is extremely straightforward

 and you don't need to visit a doctor to use it.